nimamahmoudi/python-workshop-megsa-2019/README.md

 # Running

-In order to run the example notebooks provided here, you need to repeate steps 4 and 5 of the installation procedure.
+In order to run the example notebooks provided here, you need to repeat steps 4 and 5 of the installation procedure.

 # References